Carmel Club of Arts and Crafts

-The Carmel Arts and Crafts Club was an art gallery and theatre club founded in 1905, which soon built a clubhouse where artists and actors attracted to the arts colony village of Carmel-by-the-Sea, California, gathered.
+The Carmel Club of Arts and Crafts was an art gallery and theatre club founded in 1905, which soon built a clubhouse where artists and actors attracted to the arts colony village of Carmel-by-the-Sea, California, gathered.
 The club exhibited and taught art and produced performances at Forest Theater and the Golden Bough Playhouse.
 By 1927, the Carmel Art Association replaced the club as the center of art in Carmel, and in 1929, Edward G. Kuster purchased the club's theatrical operations.

 Early history

-In 1905, to foster the arts in the village of Carmel-by-the-Sea, California, the Carmel Arts and Crafts Club was formed, by Elsie Allen, a former art instructor for Wellesley College..
+In 1905, to foster the arts in the village of Carmel-by-the-Sea, California, the Carmel Club of Arts and Crafts was formed by Elsie Allen, a former art instructor for Wellesley College.
 After the 1906 San Francisco earthquake, the village received an influx of artists and other creative people escaping the disaster area.
 Jack London describes the artists' colony in a portion of his novel, The Valley of the Moon.
 The early Carmel bohemians participated in events held at the club, including writers and poets Mary Austin, George Sterling, Robinson Jeffers and Sinclair Lewis.

-In 1907, the Carmel Development Company provided the club with their first building on Casanova Street.
+In 1907, the Carmel Development Company provided the club with their first building on Casanova Street, the Arts and Crafts Hall.
 Their first art exhibit was held in this temporary building.
 Foster formed a committee to raise money to build a permanent site for a clubhouse.
 It raised money by holding a "Dutch Market" with booths to sell goods and food at the park across the Hotel Carmelo.
 Those in charge of the booths were George Sterling's wife, Sydney J. Yard's wife, Michael J. Murphy's wife, and others.
 Sinclair Lewis acted as master of ceremonies.
 By July 1907, a lot and the clubhouse building costing $2,500 was completed on Monte Verde Street south of Eighth Avenue.
-Every summer Jennie V. Cannon travelled to the Monterey Peninsula, and in 1907 purchased real estate in Carmel, where she joined the art colony, participated in its birth and development, and exhibited at the Carmel Arts and Crafts Club.
+Every summer Jennie V. Cannon travelled to the Monterey Peninsula, and in 1907 purchased real estate in Carmel, where she joined the art colony, participated in its birth and development, and exhibited at the Carmel Club of Arts and Crafts.